-Review Panel The Executive Officer, Principal and Compliance Manager must be a part of the review of this Policy.
-Purpose To ensure support services are available to all students Scope Relates to all students, staff, Youth Support Worker RANGS Manual 3.6 Safe & Supportive Environment; 3.6.2 Policy Every student has the option for self-referral to Support Services.
+Review Panel The Chief Executive Officer, Principal and Compliance Manager must be a part of the review of this Policy.
+Purpose To ensure support services are available to all students.
+Scope Relates to all students, staff, Student Wellbeing Officer.
+RANGS Manual 3.6 Safe & Supportive Environment; 3.6.2 Policy Every student has the option for self-referral to Support Services.
 A teacher can refer a student to support if they feel the student has an issue that is impinging on the student's ability to learn.
-Students recognised as requiring additional support through the Youth Support Worker may be identified at weekly staff meetings or through one-on-one consultation with the Youth Support Worker.
+Students recognised as requiring additional support through the Student Wellbeing Officer may be identified at weekly staff meetings or through one-on-one consultation with the Student Wellbeing Officer.
 These encounters are to be minuted or diarised.
-The Youth Support worker can then approach the student with regard to an appointment.
-Supporting Documentation 4.1.2 Accepting referral to support services
+The Student Wellbeing Officer can then approach the student with regard to an appointment.
+Supports include, but are not confined to: Debriefing on arrival at school GP Community Health Headspace Paediatrician Communities & Justice Interagency/NGO conferences Supporting Documentation 4.1.2 Accepting referral to support services